DaveWM/dave-martin-blog/content/posts/kafka-streams-the-clojure-way.md

 draft: true
 ---

 In this blog post, I'll walk you through how to create a Kafka Streams application in an idiomatic Clojure style.
-I won't assume any knowledge of Kafka or Kafka Streams, but if you've never heard of them before I'd check out Confluent's [introduction to Kafka Streams](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/), and also the [Kafka Streams docs](https://kafka.apache.org/documentation/streams/).
+I won't assume any knowledge of Kafka or Kafka Streams, but if you've never heard of them before this post may be a bit overwhelming - I'd check out Confluent's [introduction to Kafka Streams](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/), and also the [Kafka Streams docs](https://kafka.apache.org/documentation/streams/).

 Kafka can be thought of as a persistent, highly scalable, distributed message queue.
 Kafka stores all messages in "topics", which can be produced to and consumed from.
 Kafka Streams is an abstraction on top of Kafka, which treats topics as a reactive stream of data onto which you can apply transformations (`map`, `filter`, etc.).
 It also gives you a way performing stateful aggregations, in such a way that your application can be safely restarted.

 The Java API for Kafka Streams is very powerful, but has a few drawbacks.
 It gives you a mutable [StreamsBuilder](http://kafka.apache.org/23/javadoc/org/apache/kafka/streams/StreamsBuilder.html) object, on which you call methods like `.map(...)` and `.filter(...)`.
 You use this builder object to build a [Topology](https://kafka.apache.org/23/javadoc/org/apache/kafka/streams/Topology.html), a logical representation of your application as a graph of processing nodes.
 You then use the `Topology` to initialise a [KafkaStreams](http://kafka.apache.org/23/javadoc/org/apache/kafka/streams/KafkaStreams.html) object, which executes the topology's logic.
 We'll develop an application in this style using the [Jackdaw](https://github.com/FundingCircle/jackdaw) library, a Clojure library for Kafka, and then evolve it into a more idiomatic, data-driven style.
 All the code I'm going to show you is in [this walkthrough repo](https://github.com/DaveWM/kafka-streams-the-clojure-way), so clone it now if you'd like to follow along.